Papillion-La Vista Senior High School: History

-The 1999 film Election was shot mainly in Papillion-La Vista High School.
-Papillion-La Vista High School had actual classes going on during much of the filming of Election.
-The background noises during much of the film are actual teachers and their students in nearby rooms.

 Second high school

-Continued population growth resulted in the construction of Papillion-La Vista South High School (PLSHS), in southwest Papillion, which opened in August 2003.
-PLHS had previously been a 10-12 school, and 9th graders had attended classes at the two junior high schools in the district.
-After the school district opened a second high school, the freshman class was moved from the junior high schools to the two high schools.
+Continued population growth resulted in the construction of Papillion-La Vista South High School (PLSHS) in southwest Papillion, which opened in August 2003.
+Because of overcrowding prior to this, Papillion-La Vista was a senior high school (grades 10–12) for several years, with freshman remaining at the two junior high schools in the district.
+With the opening of PLSHS, the freshman class was added back to both high schools.

+Popular culture

+The 1999 film Election, starring Matthew Broderick and Reese Witherspoon, was shot mainly at Papillion-La Vista in autumn 1997.
+The high school had actual classes going on during much of the filming, and the background noises during much of the film are actual teachers and their students in nearby rooms.